HERITAGE

 From 1970 onwards, Jean undertakes an important diversification by developing a range of liqueurs and fruits with armagnac.
 Today we still use these production formulas.
 It is while reading his grandfather’s letters and discovering his devotion to the traditions of his region, that the name Prince of Gascony was born.

-Since 1992, Jean-François Etchart, great-grandson of the founder and heir to his passion, keeps the traditions of the family house alive by putting at its service a unique savoir-faire, handed down from father to son for four generations.
+Since 1992, Jean-François Etchart, great-grandson of the founder and heir to his passion, keeps the traditions of the family house alive by putting at its service a unique savoir-faire, handed down from generation to generation.
+In 2023, his daughter Lucille joined him.
+Together, they are imagining new horizons for Prince de Gascogne.
+Their teamwork embodies the continuity of the family spirit and the desire to anchor the artisanal expertise of Armagnac in a resolutely contemporary vision.

 Savoir-faire